grantukas/SmartMirror/README.md

 ## Set up Google Cloud Project to get API access key (RASPBERRY PI ONLY)
 Please follow this link to get Google Assistant set up on your Raspberry Pi 3 B+: [Voice Activated Google Assistant](https://www.novaspirit.com/2017/05/23/voice-activated-google-assistant-raspberry-pi/)

-NOTE: The specific development library that uses for the Assistant SDK only work on the Raspberry Pi 3 B+.
+NOTE: The Assistant SDK with voice activation only works on the Raspberry Pi 3 B+.
 It will NOT work on any other Raspberry Pi model.
+If you do not want voice activation/have an older Raspberry Pi, you can activate Assistant with the keyboard or a wired-in button.
+However, this is a topic for another tutorial.